 The 5,000-yen note

-If you ever carry pounds and yen in the same wallet, be sure to put Jane Austen alongside Higuchi Ichiyo—they’d have a lot to talk about.
+If you ever carry pounds sterling and yen in the same wallet, be sure to put Jane Austen alongside Higuchi Ichiyo—they’d have a lot to talk about.
 Born Natsu Higuchi, Higuchi Ichiyo lived poor and died young in the Meiji Period, but she managed to become one of Japan’s most celebrated writers.
 Small, awkward, nearsighted and suffering from TB, she wrote like an angel: her collections of short-stories establish her as one of the country’s premier proto-feminist authors.
-Unfortunately, she’s respected more than she’s read: Higuchi’s work is written in Classical Japanese, which is basically the equivalent of Shakespearean English.
+Unfortunately, she’s respected more than she’s read: Higuchi’s work is written in Classical Japanese, the equivalent of Shakespearean English.

 The other side of this stylish purple note shows an image of Japanese irises adapted from Ogata Korin’s kakitsubata-zu, the Iris Screen, one of the Japanese nation’s most valuable artistic and cultural properties.
 Korin’s byobu screen, showing purple irises over water, is based on a tanka poem in the collection Tales of Ise, and is said to have inspired Vincent van Gogh.